jpsdr/HDRTools/HDRTools - ReadMe.txt

       =================
       Color <> 0:
-      The OETF SDR step will be skipped if both EOTF and OOTF are false => Correct output if input is standard RGB.
+      If EOTF is false, nothing is done whatever OOTF, correct ouput if input is standard RGB.
+      OOTF is false and EOTF is true :
+      Use this setting if the input is linear displayed data (Fd) instead of linear scene data.

        Default: true (bool)